Budhigandaki Hydroelectric Project

-≤≤≤≤≤== Timeline ==≥≥≥≥≥

 The site has been identified as early as in the late 1970s.
 A pre-feasibility study was carried out in 1984, and a first feasibility study in 1998.
 Additional studies conducted by the NEA in 2010–2011 in order to optimize hydropower potential use on the site led to the current proposal.

-As of May 2019, the resettlement process was ongoing, with Rs20 billion already spent in land acquisition in both concerned districts, and another Rs18 billion set aside to complete compensation by the next fiscal year.
+As of May 2019, the resettlement process was ongoing, with Rs 20 billion already spent in land acquisition in both concerned districts, and another Rs 18 billion set aside to complete compensation by the next fiscal year.
 In the meanwhile, Finance Misistry started to raise concerns over the total cost of the project.

 In June 2019, the 635 MW Dudh Koshi Hydroelectric Project was favoured by NEA to Budi Gandaki HPP, due to its lower social impact ("only" 162 households severely impacted), lower cost ($1.5 billion), slightly higher and substantially more steady power output, thanks to its feeding by Mount Everest snowmelt during the dry season.
 Conversely, Budhi Gandaki HPP, which used to be considered "top priority", was compromised by its massive cost and uncertainty related to population relocation.
 As a result, financing and construction of the latter might not occur during the next few years.

 As of November 2019, a total Rs 37 billion ($300 million) had been raised for the project, mostly via an infrastructure tax on petroleum products imports.
-This tax allows to collect an estimated Rs1billion per month.
+This tax allows to collect an estimated Rs 1 billion per month.
 The government targets to achieve the compensation process by mid-July 2020.

 Social and environmental concerns

 The 49.8 km2 large, 45 km long reservoir generated by the dam is expected to displace 45,000 people.
 Those residents are to be relocated to a dedicated 785 hectares area.

+There are other concerns from India.
+In case of dam failure the millions of people will be affected in Bihar and Bengal.

+There is also large impact on fishing industry as the dam will block the migration of many fish species which impacts fisherman.

+Another impact is the heightened water levels will erode the already unstable hills of Dadhing and Gorkha.
+People who are living above the flooded area were not relocated will be exposed to potential landslides.